-BEHAVIOR ANALYSIS PROGRAM BAMS Practicum Supervision Contract of certification in behavior analysis (i.e., the Sup- B) requires an individual engaged in supervised experience for the purpose ervisee) and his/her Supervisor to sign a contract documenting the nature wing agreement applies to all on-campus and off-campus supervised to enrolled FIU students only.
-This agreement is valid for the entirety of the terms below. practicum experience (three semesters) if there is no change in TERMS Work Schedule (days/times): Expected Start/End Dates: Total Weekly Hours: Weekly Supervision Hours Required: Supervision Schedule (days/times): Site Representative Name: Site Supervisor(s) Name, Certificate Level & Cer tificate Number (for all possible supervisors):
+BEHAVIOR ANALYSIS PROGRAM BAMS Practicum Supervision Contract

+The Behavior Analysis Certification Board (BACB) requires an individual engaged in supervised experience for the purpose of certification in behavior analysis (i.e., the Supervisee) and his/her Supervisor to sign a contract documenting the nature of the experience and supervision.
+The following agreement applies to all on-campus and off-campus supervised experience offered through FIU and is available to enrolled FIU students only.
+This agreement is valid for the entirety of the terms below. practicum experience (three semesters) if there is no change in TERMS Work Schedule (days/times): Expected Start/End Dates: Total Weekly Hours: Weekly Supervision Hours Required: upervision Schedule (days/times): Site Representative Name: Site Supervisor(s) Name, Certificate Level & Cert ificate Number (for all possible supervisors):